ghostery/adblocker/bench/comparison/overview.md

 response time for some requests which were already seen (redundancy in requests comes from both common third-parties seen on multiple websites as well as the fact that we load several pages for each domain).
-This caching can be implemented on top of any content blocker and does not tell much about the efficiency of each; we can see this as a means to trade *memory* against *CPU usage*.
+This caching can be implemented on top of any content-blocker and does not tell much about the efficiency of each; we can see this as a means to trade *memory* against *CPU usage*.